Same-sex marriage in Connecticut: Demographics and marriage statistics

+17,146 same-sex marriages were performed in Connecticut between 2009 and 2025, mostly in Fairfield, Hartford and New Haven counties.
+The number of same-sex marriages performed in Connecticut since 2016 is shown in the table below.
 The 2020 U.S. census showed that there were 7,760 married same-sex couple households (3,432 male couples and 4,328 female couples) and 4,881 unmarried same-sex couple households in Connecticut.